Singapore Armed Forces: Technology

 The SAF utilises technology as "force multipliers", especially in the area of C4I integration, which will enable its various units to fight in an integrated manner.
 The Army, Air Force and Navy are linked via advanced data-links and networks to enable coordinated attacks and support for various units and forces.
 Technology is an important element in the SAF's transformation into a 3rd Generation Fighting Force.

 The SAF acknowledges that technology is crucial for overcoming the limitations of Singapore's small population.
 Having consistently had one of the largest defence budgets in the Asia-Pacific region, Singapore has focused on maintaining its spending on sophisticated and superior weaponry.
 Research and experimentation to develop a technological edge began as early as 1971, even though the SAF then had only rudimentary capabilities.
-The effort started off with a three-man team.
-At present, the Ministry of Defence (MINDEF) is one of the largest employers of engineers and scientists in Singapore and the SAF continues to devote considerable resources to defence research and development (R&D) and experimentation—5% and 1% of the defence budget, respectively.
+The effort started with a three-man team.
+At present, The Ministry of Defence (MINDEF) is one of the largest employers of engineers and scientists in Singapore, and the SAF continues to devote considerable resources to defence research and development (R&D) and experimentation—5% and 1% of the defence budget, respectively.
 Singapore's education system has also produced national servicemen who can be trained to operate SAF's sophisticated platforms and systems.

 In Sep 2008, the SAF officially opened its Murai Urban Training Facility (MUTF) to hone the SAF's networked urban operations capability.
 The MUTF resembles a typical town and allows the soldiers to train realistically in an urban setting.
 In the same month, the SAF's new combat uniform, as well as the Advanced Combat Man System, were also unveiled for the first time.

 The country also has an established military manufacturing industry that is responsible for the design and development of the following military hardware: